Skretting Global

 Summary

 Skretting is a world leader in the manufacture and supply of aquaculture feeds, making us an essential link in the feed-to-food chain.
 We apply our knowledge of ingredients and the nutritional needs of fish and shrimp to develop innovations that achieve optimum nutritional value, sustainable production and economic performance as we seek to fulfil our company-wide purpose of ‘Feeding the Future’.
-Our feed contributes to produce over 21 million portions of seafood per day globally.
+Our feed contributes to produce over 24 million portions of seafood per day globally.

 Our ambition is that by 2025 all fishmeal and fish oil we use originates from fisheries that are managed according to the FAO Code of Conduct for Responsible Fisheries.
 This means that our suppliers must be able to demonstrate that the fishmeal and fish oil is certified according to the MarinTrust programme, the Marine Stewardship Council fishery standard or participates in an improvement project with the aim of becoming MarinTrust certified.
-Skretting has developed its own Marine Responsible sourcing policy .
+Skretting has developed its own Marine Responsible Sourcing Policy .

-In 2021, 82% of fishmeal and fish oil originating from whole fish that was purchased by Skretting came from fisheries certified according to the MarinTrust or MSC programmes, or from fisheries that were part of a MarinTrust fishery.
+In 2024, 85% of fishmeal and fish oil originating from whole fish that was purchased by Skretting came from fisheries certified according to the MarinTrust or MSC programmes, or from fisheries that were part of a MarinTrust fishery.

 Associated Fisheries